-If you have PCOS, your periods may be 'irregular' or stop altogether.
-The average menstrual cycle is 28 days with one ovulation when eggs are released, but anywhere between 21 and 35 days is considered normal.
+If you have PCOS, your periods might be irregular, or stop altogether.
+The average menstrual cycle is 28 days – with one ovulation when an egg is released – but anywhere between 21 and 35 days is considered normal.

+As menstrual cycles lengthen, ovulation can stop entirely (called anovulation) or occur only occasionally.
 Some women with PCOS also experience heavier or lighter bleeding during their menstrual cycle.

-The oestrogen and progesterone in hormonal contraception act to override the body’s normal hormonal control of the menstrual cycle and ovulation.
-The oral contraceptive pill works by "switching the ovaries off", which means that when a woman is taking the pill the production of hormones such as testosterone is greatly reduced.
+The oestrogen and progesterone in hormonal contraception act to override the body’s control of the menstrual cycle and ovulation.
+The oral contraceptive pill works by ‘switching off the ovaries’.
+This means that when a woman takes the contraceptive pill, her production of hormones such as testosterone is greatly reduced.

 Some of the more common side effects associated with hormonal contraceptive medication include: